[TOC]

 , which is a numeric type.
 We let numberA

-(boolean type) true or false.
+(boolean type) is true or false.
+We need to set the variable numberA

-variable on the interface parameters to: numberA@isShowA
+on the interface parameters as: numberA@isShowA

 .

-In this way, if the isShowA
+In this way, if the parameter isShowA

-parameter is not checked, the numberA
+is not checked, the parameter numberA

-Strategy interface parameters, interactive controls, and parameter grouping functions on templates:
+Strategy interface parameters, interactive controls, and parameter grouping function on “Template”:

 Just add (?First group)

 The strategy parameters are shown in the figure.
-During the backtest, if you want to save the default values of the strategy parameters, you can click the Save backtest settings
+During the backtest, if you want to save the default values of the strategy parameters, you can click the Save settings

-button after the strategy parameters are modified.
+button after modifying the strategy parameters.

 /*backtest